sangreashim/EAT-UpTF/README.md

   	gene_aliases_20140331.txt file can be downloaded from TAIR webpage

-# Trnascriptional regulatory network construction
+# Transcriptional regulatory network construction

   	--cistrome
   	database file of cistrome